Degree requirements and the University Core Curriculum

 The College of Business undergraduate program consists of a tiered academic progression plan for all students entering the College of Business, whether for a BBA or a BS degree.
 The plan consists of the following three tiers:

 - Tier Three: Declared major (professional field) within business

 In order to progress through the business degree program (BBA or BS), students must advance through the tiered academic progression plan as follows:

 Tier One: Pre-business (PBUS)

 - All students entering the College of Business, whether for a BBA or BS degree, are admitted under pre-business (PBUS), including new, transfer and continuing students.
-PBUS students must meet the following continuation requirements each semester: (a) meet with an advisor in CoB Undergraduate Advising (CoBUA) and (b) participate in at least two developmental activities as directed by CoBUA, such as enrollment in BUSI 1340 , career development or learning workshops, learning communities, etc. In addition to the requirements listed below, all pre-business prerequisite courses require a minimum grade of C.
+PBUS students must meet the following continuation requirements each semester: (a) meet with an advisor in CoB Undergraduate advising (CoBUA) and, (b) participate in at least two developmental activities as directed by CoBUA, such as enrollment in BUSI 1340, career development or learning workshops, learning communities, etc.

 - PBUS students are restricted to lower-level (1000/2000) business courses.